The Potteries Collection - Upcycled Pottery Shard Jewellery

-Initially inspired by shards found in the Potteries, this collection has grown to include pottery from all over the UK.
-Finding a shard evokes a sense of curiosity - who made the original vessel?
+Initially inspired by shards found in the Potteries in Staffordshire, this collection has grown to include pottery from all over the UK, including Wales, Shrophshire, Derbyshire, Cornwall, and London along the Thames..
+Finding broken china or pottery shards evokes a sense of curiosity - Who made the original vessel?
 How did it get here?
 By upcycling these shards into jewellery, there is a chance to connect with the original makers, retelling their story.

 Focusing on sea glass from Wales and Seaham (once the location of the world's largest glass factory), as well as some pieces from Cornwall and other places in Europe, it has recently grown to include river glass found in Shropshire.
 Upcycling Sea Glass offers you a punch of colour that almost seems to be light from within.
 All Unearthed Sea Glass is set into Fine Silver so it won't tarnish, ensuring your sea glass will stay bright over time.

 Sea Glass Jewellery is a great keepsake gift for those with a connection to the sea or the beach.
 It can evoke memories of holidays beside the sea and makes a great 3rd or 11th year anniversary gift given the themes of glass and jewellery for those years.

 Unearthed tries to work with recycled sterling silver, called Ecosilver, and also unearths bits of silver, gold and copper from time to time.
 This collection tries to utilise these scraps and make a wearable, eco-friendly product for you to wear.

 Recycled Silver, Copper and Gold jewellery makes a creative 7th, 9th, 11th, 14th or 25th wedding anniversary gift, given the modern and traditional gift themes for those years.